cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

 Here you can imagine you could add functions for all sorts of updates coming from checkers.
-But for the sake of the exercise, keep it simple.
+But for the sake of the exercise keep it simple.

-then, taking inspiration from the [governance module's hooks](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/x/gov/types/hooks.go#L7-L20), you define a convenience multi hook that can accommodate multiple listeners:
+Then, taking inspiration from the [governance module's hooks](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/x/gov/types/hooks.go#L7-L20), define a convenience multi hook that can accommodate multiple listeners:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/checkers/types/hooks.go#L7-L19]
 var _ CheckersHooks = MultiCheckersHooks{}